performer. director. writer. administrator.

 In 2011, Claire founded Thompson Street Opera Company, frustrated by the exploitative working conditions that young singers and composers were forced to accept in the name of building their resumes and getting "opportunities."
 The company's first performance had a budget of $200 and the artists were paid in home-cooked meals.
-Nearly ten years later, Thompson Street Opera Company is a thriving organization with three annual productions, where every artist is paid for their time.
+More than ten years later, Thompson Street Opera Company is a thriving organization with three annual productions, where every artist is paid for their time.
 The company is based in Chicago IL, and promotes exciting new work by living composers, using exceptional young and local talent to make the works come to life onstage.
 The company has received support from the Illinois Arts Council, the Chicago Together Now Fund, the City of Chicago, Copland House, and the Moritz von Bomhard Fund.

 For more information about the company and to join their email list, please visit www.thompsonstreetopera.org.